4.85 from 13 votes

-Rice Pilaf with Orzo is a wonderful, classic dish that anyone can make at home and one that everyone should have in their recipe collection!
-Not only can my 9-year-old cook this recipe herself, but this is also one of the most-requested side dishes at my house.
+Rice Pilaf with Orzo is a wonderful, classic dish that anyone can make at home and should have in their recipe collection!
+Not only can my 9-year-old cook this recipe herself, but it is also one of the most requested side dishes at my house.

 This recipe pairs well with any protein.
 It is 100 times better than any boxed version.

 I love how easy and versatile this dish is.
-This recipe is made in one pot and is simple to make.
-Make it plain or follow my directions below to make four different flavor variations.
+This one-pot recipe is simple to make.
+You can make it plain or follow my directions below to make four different flavor variations.

 RECIPE COST: $2.46